 With homework piling up, advanced classes to take, extracurricular activities to attend, part-time jobs to get to on time and a social life to uphold, there’s no question that most students have a lot on their plate.
 And with university applications to eventually consider, it can be difficult to stay on top of things.
 This is where our study skills program can make a big impact: our tutoring experts will equip students with valuable strategies for planning, managing and prioritizing schedules and workloads, so they can take on any project more effectively.

 Life-Long Skills to Succeed, Starting in Grade 4

-Your Son or Daughter Will Learn:
+Your Teen Will Learn:

-- Tips for project planning and tracking.
+- Techniques for project planning, tracking and management.